+The Nick Tyrrell Research Prize was established in 2011 to acknowledge innovative and high quality, applied research in real estate investment.
 The Prize is in memory of the work and industry contribution of Nick Tyrrell, who passed away in August 2010.
 Nick Tyrrell was Head of Research and Strategy and a Managing Director in J.P.
 Morgan Asset Management’s European real estate division.
 His research work was characterised by a combination of academic rigour and practical relevance.

 The Prize includes a cash prize of £2,000, the opportunity to present and discuss the paper at a seminar organised by the sponsoring organisations and the inclusion of the article (or a summary thereof) in one or more of the sponsoring organisations’ publications.
 The Prize is funded by the Nick Tyrrell Memorial Fund, which is supported by the three sponsoring organisations.

 The 2018 Nick Tyrrell Research Prize has been awarded to joint authors Dr Frank Ametefe and Dr Steven Devaney, both of the Henley Business School, University of Reading, with Professor Simon Stevenson of the University of Washington, for their paper, Optimal Composition of Hybrid/Blended Real Estate Portfolios.